brainomite/home-page/_posts/2021-01-24-vscode-dual-fonts.md

   - /posts/2021-01-24-vscode-fonts-and-themes
 ---

-Like the fonts in the cover Image?
-Want to use any two fonts with one being italic?
+Like the fonts in the cover image?
+Want to use any two fonts, with one being italic?
 I've got you covered

 The theme used (that has an option for the glow effect, which I enabled) is